NEARDIVINE LABS

 Functional PrototypeRemote Safe Retrofit

-A small electronic safe retrofit where I replaced the original control behavior with an ESP32-based remote control system, solenoid actuation, MOSFET switching, and OTA firmware updates.
+Retrofitted a small electronic safe with an ESP32-controlled solenoid latch, MOSFET load switching, flyback protection, HTTP control, and OTA firmware updates.

 Wearable Hardware